Build more homes, faster

 What we're doing

-Reviewing legislation for quicker decisions and certainty
+Updated legislation for quicker decisions and certainty

 Real targets that mean real supply

-We are leading the nation and putting funding, resources and skills into evidence-based planning decisions.
+We're leading the nation and putting funding, resources and skills into evidence-based planning decisions.
 We’re the only state that has set statutory dwelling supply targets (including by dwelling type for each council area).
 These targets recognise the uniqueness of our communities and respond to growth in a sustainable and balanced way.

 One example is the South East Queensland Regional Plan (ShapingSEQ 2023).
 To deliver on ShapingSEQ 2023, we’ve invested in a new implementation team focused on monitoring supply and providing independent advice on levers to pull (e.g. process, policy or market) to unblock supply.

-A new governance framework will ensure that the government regularly brings all parties together to keep us all accountable in our joint response to the housing challenge.
+A new governance framework will ensure the government regularly brings all parties together to keep us all accountable in our joint response to the housing challenge.

 Unlocking land supply for development

-We are unlocking land across the state for development, as the result of a comprehensive audit of state government land and buildings for a mixture of social and private housing.
+We're unlocking land across the state for development, as the result of a comprehensive audit of state government land and buildings for a mixture of social and private housing.

 The state government, in partnership with Economic Development Queensland (EDQ), investigating suitable sites identified through the land audit to continue to build a pipeline of land for development to deliver diverse housing options.
+To support this, reforms were introduced through the Economic Development and Other Legislation Amendment Bill 2024.

-We will also continue to acquire other privately owned sites to ensure the ongoing delivery of social and affordable housing outcomes to meet the needs of vulnerable Queenslanders.
+We’ll also continue to acquire other privately owned sites to ensure the ongoing delivery of social and affordable housing outcomes to meet the needs of vulnerable Queenslanders.

 While we’re unlocking more land supply, the Department of Housing, Local Government, Planning and Public Works has a strong pipeline of more than 500 existing parcels of department-owned land, which are programmed for construction or identified as having development potential for future housing projects.